-Fig. 7: Clues are designed such that in the interdependent condition, “analysis” clues are connected to one another by cross-linking clues; while in the independent condition, these core clues remain disconnected from one another.
+Fig. 7: Clues are designed such that in the interdependent condition, “analysis” clues are connected to one another by cross-linking clues; while in the independent condition, analysis clues remain disconnected from one another.

 In addition to the two types of clue structures, the experiment also included two types of social networks, in both of which 20 players were connected to exactly three neighbors each.
 The first network was a “dodecahedral” network (Fig. 8a), in which none of a player’s neighbors were directly connected to any other, and the average network distance between individuals was short.
 We should expect to find very little polarization in this network, as information can diffuse across the network readily, and coordination among subgroups is impeded by the lack of mutual connections.
 The second social network was a “regular connected caveman” structure (Fig. 8b), which exhibits high levels of clustering and large average distances between individuals.
 We should expect to find high levels of polarization in this network regardless of the level of interaction between clues, as strong clustering makes it easy for subgroups to converge on a shared set of clues, and long average path lengths make it harder for information to spread between camps.
 Further information can be found in the “Social Network Structure” section of the supplement.